ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-4.md

 });
 ```

-Today, we went over the “U” (Update) part of CRUD.
+Today, we went over the "U" (Update) part of CRUD.
 Our site is almost completely interactive since we can now create, read and update tweets.
-The only thing left is the “D” (Delete).
+The only thing left is the "D" (Delete).
 In day 5, we will go over how we can delete tweets.